Rubayet19/personal-api-dashboard/memory.md

 - Dedicated request history component showing past API calls
 - Simplified UI focusing on key information
 - Removal of unused notification features
+- Improved layout by moving the dashboard title to the navbar
+- Removed unnecessary search bar to focus on main functionality

 ## Notes

 - Frontend development server runs on port 5173 (or next available port if busy)
 - Backend API runs on port 8000
-- The project successfully implements all features from Phases 1-6
+- The project successfully implements all features from Phases 1-7
 - All user flows work as expected:
   - User authentication
   - API key management